lauri-hein/slate/source/includes/_banks.md

 1) [Create personal user profile – general data](#user-profiles-create-personal).
 This includes customer name, date of birth, and phone number.

 2) [Open update window](#user-profiles-open-update-window).
-Open the update window for profile updates.
+Open the update window for the profile updates.

 3) [Create personal user profile – address data](#addresses-create).
 Add address information to the personal user profile.

 4) [Close update window](#user-profiles-close-update-window).
-Close the update window for profile updates.
+Close the update window for the profile updates.

 ## Create business user profile
 A personal profile has to be created first.
 You can’t create a business user profile without a personal profile.